ibrahimjml/Laravel-tailwind-blog/README.md

 - **Delete Comments/Replies:** Users can delete their own comments and replies.

 #### Post Sorting and Searching and pagination
-- **Sort Posts:** Users can sort posts by latest, oldest, and most liked.
+- **Sort Posts:** User can sort posts by latest, oldest, and most liked.
 - **Search Functionality:** implemented scout driver,users can search for posts using keywords.
-- **Pagination:** Let user paginate between post pages,styled with tailwind.
+- **Pagination:** User can paginate between post pages.

 #### 🚀 All Pages Styled With TailwindCss ,more experience ,more responsive.
-🔥🔥 Upcoming very soon Realtime notification,follow/unfollow,account public/private.
+🔥🔥 Upcoming very soon Realtime notification ,follow/unfollow,account public/private.

 ## INSTALLATION
 1.📦 Install dependencies